 Mental health is often overlooked.
 People talk about looking after their body to stay healthy but it’s just as important to look after your mind too.
-Starting university is an exciting time but it’s ok to feel nervous or overwhelmed by moving away from home or starting university without your friends.
+Starting university is an exciting time, but it’s ok to feel nervous or overwhelmed if you’re moving away from home or starting university without your friends.

-Managing stress and anxiety is simple and to help put your mind at ease, our Student Ambassadors share their stories and tips to some of the common worries that new students face.
+Managing stress and anxiety is simple and to help put your mind at ease, our Student Ambassadors share their stories and tips for some of the common worries that new students face.

-Luke Thrussell Placement Year Disaster Management and Emergency Planning:
+Luke Thrussell Disaster Management and Emergency Planning graduate:

 ‘One of the best pieces of advice I was given was avoid going home within the first month of starting university.
 If you stop counting down the days until you go home, you’ll soon find things to do in your local area and begin to enjoy your new home.
 The weekends are the best time to go out and spend time with people you are just getting to know.
 You can get a train to pretty much anywhere from Coventry so make the most of your free weekends before the assignments kick in!’